 Skogafoss waterfall situated on the Skógá River in the south of Iceland, is one of the biggest waterfalls in the country with a width of 25 metres (82 feet) and a drop of 62 m (203 ft) of the cliffs of the former coastline.
 It is the last in row of waterfalls in the river Skógá that stem from the passage of Fimvorduhals (Fimvörðuháls) situated between the glaciers Eyjafjallajokull (Eyjajallajökull) and Myrdalsjokul (Mýrdalsjökull).
 It has fast turned into one of the more famous sites in Iceland as it is both easily accessible and has been made famous in films like The secret life of Walter Mitty.

-Easy access to Skogafoss You do not have to undertake heavy trekking to enjoy the Skógafoss waterfall as it is only two kilometres from the main highway and the parking is just few hundred meters away.
-Skógafoss is thus accessible by everybody all year round.
-From here runs a 22 km long trek along the river Skógá up Skógaheiði moors over the Fimmvörðuháls pass between the Eyjafjallajökull and Mýrdalsjökull glaciers to the beautiful mountain oasis of Thorsmork (Þórsmörk or valley of Thor), considered by many Icelanders to be the most beautiful place on earth.
 Up on hiking the trail you will now be hiking over one of the younger lava fields of Iceland as the lava from the 2010 Fimmvorduhals eruption ran over part of the trail from the newly created volcanic craters Magni and Móði.
 The 22 kilometers long (14 mi) trail is usually done as a day hike with a night in Thorsmork (Þórsmörk) after but can also be done in two parts with a night at the top of Fimvorduhals where there is a hut.
 Some like to do it the other way around from Thorsmork (Þórsmörk) up to the pass and back down in a day, this version has been named the Þórsmörk Volcano Hike.

 The Skogar Museum